dolthub/docs/content/introduction/use-cases/data-and-model-quality.md

 # Dolt fixes this by…

-Modern data science uses data to create models that look more like software than reports.
+Traditional databases were built for a world of transactions and reports.
+Modern data science tools use data to create models that look more like software than reports.
+The version control tools we use to build software apply to modern data science.
+Version control for data did not exist until Dolt, the first and only database you can branch, diff, and merge just like a Git repository.

-Version control is the standard for code.
-Version control for data did not exist until now.
+The simplest application of Dolt is to use tags for model reproducibility.
+If you build a model from a version of the data, make a tag at that commit and refer to that tag in the model metadata.
+Some of our data and model quality control customers only use Dolt for this simple feature.
+Dolt shares storage between versions so you can store many more copies of the data using Dolt than say storing copies of the data in S3.

-Tags for model reproducibility.
+Human or automated review on data changes.

 Branches for long running data projects.

 Commits, logs, and diffs for model insights.

 # Companies Doing This